Tendonitis/homebridge-homewizard-p1/README.md

-# homebridge-http-lux
+# homebridge-homewizard-p1

+This does not work yet.
+It is in Development.

 Supports HomeWizard Wifi P1 devices on the Homebridge platform.
 Additional hardware required.
 This is a modified version of the https://github.com/crashtestoz/homebridge-http-lux plugin.
 This version only supports the light sensor.
 Lightlevel is the amount of watts you are returning or receiving.

-This does not work yet.
-It is in Development.